 The Fine Arts Program is studio-based, with hands-on studio assignments supplemented by a broad introduction to art history, theory, criticism and aesthetics, and with students expected to display their work as one outcome of each course.

-New students begin with introductory studio art courses, which serve as prerequisites to the advanced elective program.
-Introductory and advanced courses are offered in three major areas of study: drawing, painting and printmaking; sculpture and ceramics; and photography and computer graphics.
-Advanced Placement courses are offered as culminating classes in each of these three major areas of study.
-The fine arts program also offers courses in architecture and art history.
-For a list of courses, view the online course catalog
+All students are offered extensive elective opportunities in one of three major areas: drawing, painting and printmaking; sculpture, glass and ceramics; and photography and computer graphics.
+Advanced Portfolio courses are offered as culminating classes in each of these three major areas of study.

 The program also offers courses in architecture and art history, and students may also choose to study across a variety of studio arts disciplines.
 We encourage every student to explore courses in the various two- and three-dimensional studios.
 Our curriculum is designed to meet the needs of both the novice and advanced artists.

 Students in this course learn the basics of web design and create their own portfolio site as well as sites that are an art form in their own right.
 They also learn to maintain and remodel existing sites.
 Students also create new art pieces for use on their sites.
 Computer Graphics students are strongly encouraged to continue with Computer Graphics: Digital Imaging.